 A medal is normally awarded to the best student in each Sub-Honours module.
 It may be shared if appropriate.
+For more information see the guide on University prizes, awards and medals.

 The following prizes are awarded to undergraduate and postgraduate students in recognition of exceptional academic performance.